All Episodes

 I know it's controversial, but truth often is.

-So will you keep that in mind?
+I was like, well, you keep that in mind.

 A story here from the UK Daily Mail about two weeks ago.